vfarcic/devops24/manuscript/04-helm.md

 1 chart(s) linted, no failures
 ```

-If we ignore the complaint that the icon is not defined, our Chart seem to be defined correctly, and we can create a package.
+If we ignore the complaint that the icon is not defined, our Chart seems to be defined correctly, and we can create a package.

 ```bash
 helm package helm/go-demo-3 -d helm